lif31up/model-agnostic-meta-learning/README.md

 ```
 ---
 ## Technical Highlights
 Although MAML is one of the most prominent few-shot learning algorithms, it's mathematically complex even compared to other modern deep learning approaches.
-Both the learning and evaluation processes consist of two stages.
+However, it's a lot easier to apparoach that inner and outer loop only occurs in learning and fast-adaption is sort of fine-tuning.

 ### Inner Loop
 The inner loop is the first stage of MAML's algorithm where task-specific adaptations occur.
 It involves taking a small number of examples (support set) from a new task and creating parameters for each task.
-It then performs gradient updates to quickly adapt the model parameters for that specific task.

 ```python
 class ResNetMAML(nn.Module):